 In addition, other projects in the City would also be required to undergo site-specific analyses for their potential to adversely affect sensitive natural communities, habitats and special-status plant and animal species; if potential impacts are identified, mitigation measures would be incorporated into individual projects to reduce impacts to a less-than-significant level.
 Given the disturbed nature of surrounding areas, cumulative impacts are not anticipated.
 Further, the River District Specific Plan EIR and the Railyards District EIR both found that buildout of these specific plans would not result in cumulative biological resources impacts with implementation of the mitigation measures set forth in their respective EIRs (City of Sacramento 2010, 2016b).
 Other cumulative projects in the area would be required to adhere to the City's tree protection requirements to minimize cumulative impacts due to tree removals (Sacramento City Code 12.56).
-For these reasons, the proposed project's contribution to a significant cumulative biological resources impact to a significant cumulative biological resources.
+For these reasons, the proposed project's contribution to a significant cumulative biological resources impact cumulative biological resources impact cumulative biological resources impacts and would result in a less-than-significant cumulative impact on biological resources.